 You will only be asked for MFA if your identity needs to be further verified for additional security reasons.
 An example could be when signing in to your Microsoft account from a personal computer or personal mobile device, which is not on the NHS network.

-If you are using a personal computer, mobile device, or Trust Apple device, MFA verification is required every 8 hours.
-Contact the IT Service Desk if prompted on Trust devices, except Apple Trust devices.
+If you are using a personal computer, mobile device or NHS Apple device, MFA verification is required every eight hours.
+If you are prompted for MFA using an NHS device, please contact the IT Service Desk.

 The Microsoft Authenticator app does not collect or store any personally identifiable data.
 Your personal mobile device details are not used for any purpose other than protecting your account.